zzottel/feed2red/README.md

 effect if UseShare is set to anything but Y.

 **ShowTitle** (optional, default Y)
-If set to Y, the title of a feed entry will be added to the Red post.
+If set to Y, the title of a feed entry will be added to the Hubzilla post.
 If set to any other value, e.g. N, the title of a feed entry will be ignored.

 **UseContentHash** (optional, default N)